 Pro Tip: Take a Cultural Walking Tour if you want to learn firsthand about this historic town from a local.
 This evening walking tour visits the heart of San Jose del Cabo and shares little-known stories and native legends.
 Book your tour here!

 Cabo San Lucas, on the other hand, features more of a “spring break” culture.
 Tequila shots are plentiful, and nightclubs blast loud music late into the night.
-While downtown Cabo San Lucas does have some cute authentic spots, overall you come here for the party.
-Not the culture.

 The quality of what you can buy in San Jose del Cabo is much nicer than what you typically see in Cabo San Lucas.
-Los Cabos has the factory made goods like hats and sunglasses, but you won’t commonly see local arts and crafts.
+Los Cabos has the factory made goods like colorful hats and sunglasses, but you won’t commonly see local arts and crafts.

 I have had delicious eats in both towns.
 So the good news is, you will not be missing out no matter which you choose.
 But, you just need to know where to look.

-Directly in the tourist center of Cabo San Lucas, most of what you find will be – ahem – less than stellar.
+Directly in the tourist center of Cabo San Lucas, most of what you find will be – well – less than stellar.
 It is typically overpriced and under-flavored.
 Not at all the authentic and spicy Mexican food of your dreams.

 Since San Jose del Cabo is not tourist-centric, you can more easily find authentic food.
 And, it doesn’t have to be expensive.